RiotGames/LoRDeckCodes/README.md

 | [lor-deckcodes-ts](https://github.com/jcuker/lor-deckcode-ts) | TypeScript | 3 | jcuker |
 | [lordecks](https://github.com/pholzmgit/lordecks) | R | 4 | pholzmgit |

 Leading up to the release of a new version of the library, we'll keep the original and new version in the **Current Version** section.
 A couple weeks after the release of a new version, any libraries that have not been updated to the latest version will be moved into the **Previous Versions** section.
+Any libraries in the **Previous Version** section that get updated to the latest version will get appended to the **Current Version** section.

 ### Previous Versions